lenmus/lomse/examples/tutorials/tutorial-1-qt/README.md

 ## <a name="init-lomse">Initializing the Lomse library

 The interesting part in `MainWindow` constructor is the initialization of the Lomse library.
 As Lomse renders music scores on a bitmap it is necessary to inform Lomse about the bitmap format to use, and about other related parameters that are platform dependent.
 As explained, for this Qt application I will use bitmaps in RGBA, 32 bits format (Lomse format k_pix_format_rgba32).
-Apart of specifying the bitmap format to use, Lomse needs to know the resolution to use and the y-axis orientation.
-In our application, the scores are going to be shown on screen.
+Apart of specifying the bitmap format to use, Lomse needs to know the screen resolution to use.
+This value is not important because Lomse uses vectorial graphics for all, typography included and, thus, your application can always scale the image to as much resolution as you like.
+Nevertheless, Lomse requires a screen resolution value to adjust internal scaling factors so that when your application sets the scale to 1.0 (100%) the document get displayed on the screen at real size.
+If this is not a requirement for your application, any typical value can be used (e.g. 72, 96, 144, ...).
 Therefore, we can use a value of 96ppi, typical for Linux and Windows systems.
 In a real application, probably you should get this value by invoking some operating system related methods.

-As to the y-axis orientation, Lomse needs to know if your presentation device follows the standard convention used in screen displays in which the y coordinates increases downwards, that is, y-axis coordinate 0 is at top of screen and increases downwards to bottom of screen.
-This convention is just the opposite of the normal convention for geometry, in which 0 coordinate is at bottom of paper and increases upwards.
-Lomse follows the standard convention used in displays (y-axis 0 coordinate at top and increases downwards).
-Therefore, in our application, we have to inform Lomse that the y-axis follows the standard convention for screens and, therefore, we won't Lomse to reverse it.

 One we have decided on the values to use, let's write the code: